 - Continuous household contact (living in the same dwelling with a person with varicella).

 - Being indoors for >1 hour with a case of varicella.

 - Being in the same hospital room for >1 hour, or >15 minutes of face-to-face contact, with a patient with varicella.

 - Touching the lesions of a person with active varicella or zoster (shingles).

 Patients are considered immune if they have varicella IgG present at, or before, cancer diagnosis or documented age-appropriate doses of varicella vaccine.
 Recent publications have suggested, however, that children on therapy may in fact lose their immunity.
-Immune status of on treatment patients should be discussed with the treating tertiary centre.
-Stem cell transplant recipients should be considered to be non-immune until age appropriate varicella vaccine has been administered post transplant.
+Immune status of on-treatment patients should be discussed with the treating specialized childhood cancer program.
+Stem cell transplant recipients should be considered non-immune until an age-appropriate varicella vaccine has been administered post-transplant.